stakewise/helm-charts/eth-operator/README.md

 ## How to

-1. Install helm chart with eth1 nodes `geth` and `openethereum` enabled.
-Wait until eth1 nodes fully synced.
+1. Install helm chart with only ETH1 nodes enabled (`geth` and `openethereum` sections in the `values.yaml` file).
+Wait until ETH1 nodes are fully synced.
 1. Upgrade installation with eth2 nodes `prysm` and `lighthouse` enabled.
 Wait until eth2 nodes fully synced.
 1. Upgrade installation with vault enabled and configured (instruction below).
 1. Upgrade installation with validators enabled;